Heavy quark diffusion coefficient with gradient flow: Abstract

 \section{Abstract}

-We calculate chromo-electric and chromo-magnetic correlators in quenched QCD at $1.5\Tc$ and $10^4\Tc$ with the aim to estimate the heavy quark diffusion coefficient at leading order in the inverse heavy quark mass expansion, $\kappaE$, as well as the coefficient of first mass suppressed correction, $\kappaB$.
+We calculate chromoelectric and chromomagnetic correlators in quenched QCD at $1.5T_c$ and $10^4 T_c$, with the aim to estimate the heavy quark diffusion coefficient at leading-order in the inverse heavy quark mass expansion, $\kappaE$, as well as the coefficient of the first mass-suppressed correction, $\kappaB$.
 We use gradient flow for noise reduction.
-At $1.5T_c$ we obtain: $1.70 \le \sfrac{\kappaE}{T^3} \le 3.12$ and $1.23< \sfrac{\kappaB}{T^3} < 2.74$.
-The latter implies that the mass suppressed effects in the heavy quark diffusion coefficient are 20\% for bottom quarks and 34\% for charm quark at this temperature.
+At $1.5T_c$ we obtain $1.70 \le \sfrac{\kappaE}{T^3} \le 3.12$ and $1.03< \sfrac{\kappaB}{T^3} < 2.61$.
+The latter implies that the mass-suppressed effects in the heavy quark diffusion coefficient are 20\% for bottom quarks and 34\% for charm quarks at this temperature.